Adrián Alonso

 Adrián Alonso Barona (born April 6, 1994) is a Mexican actor.
 As a child actor, he was best known for the movie The Legend of Zorro.

 Life and career

-In 2005 he played Zorro's son in the Columbia Pictures movie The Legend of Zorro, featuring Antonio Banderas and Catherine Zeta-Jones.
+In 2005, he played Zorro's son in the Columbia Pictures movie The Legend of Zorro, starring Antonio Banderas and Catherine Zeta-Jones.

 In 2007, he participated in the One Long Night film tells of David Siqueiros, and fully bilingual film produced in Mexico.
 That same year, he was called by Patricia Riggen to co-star alongside Eugenio Derbez and Kate del Castillo in Under the Same Moon (La misma luna) in 2007.
 He also had a small role in Casi Divas of Issa Lopez, released in 2008.

-Between 2013 and 2018 he held roles in two television series, HBO Latino's Sr. Ávila and Televisa's Como dice el dicho.
+Between 2013 and 2018, he held roles in two television series, HBO Latino's Sr. Ávila and Televisa's Como dice el dicho.